Were you looking at the top blogs?

 This is what I'm talking about.

 Your personal voice is important.
-Seems like the team at PC Mag is a genius.
+It seems like the team at PC Mag is a genius.

 This must not be forgotten.